 Who is a candidate for treatment utilizing PRP?

 PRP is an excellent first choice treatment for patients with mild degenerative arthritis.
 PRP is also utilized for partial tendon tears like rotator cuffs, patellar tendons, Achilles’ tendons, muscle tears, partially torn ligaments, small joints like thumbs and wrists, and facet joints in the spine.
-PRP does not contain stem cells…only growth factors, so patients with more advanced degrees of tissue damage, like rotator cuff tears or moderate to severe arthritis, may require actual stem cells.
+PRP does not contain stem cells…only growth factors, so patients with more advanced degrees of tissue damage, like rotator cuff tears or moderate to severe arthritis, may require stem cell therapy.

 Is the procedure painful?

 PRP is obtained through a simple blood draw.
 The blood is then spun in a centrifuge and the platelet-rich plasma is collected and concentrated into a syringe.
 This process takes about 20 minutes depending on how much PRP is required to complete your injections.
 No drugs or chemicals are added, save for a naturally-occurring anticoagulant to keep the specimen from clotting in the syringe during processing.
 Your own blood is used for this and not anyone else’s.
-The only people that should not have PRP treatment are patients with certain types of blood disorders like leukemia or patients with abnormalities of platelet number or function, most of which are easily diagnosed by routine lab testing.

 How long before I can expect results?